Superboy: Becoming Superboy

 Clark Kent as Superboy with Krypto in Legion of Super-Heroes vol. 6 #2 (August 2010), art by Jim Lee, Wayne Faucher, and Hi-Fi Design.

 On his eighth birthday, Clark dons an indestructible costume woven by Martha from the Kryptonian blankets that accompanied him on his journey to Earth.
 He becomes the costumed hero Superboy, the first superhero of Earth-One.
 Around the same time as his public debut, Superboy learns of his Kryptonian origin, and several weeks later, he gives reporter Perry White the exclusive story about his alien background.
 Though most of Superboy's early adventures occur in the vicinity of Smallville, he becomes famous for his superheroics around the globe.
 Superboy's status as both Smallville's hometown hero and as a national/global hero are reflected in the emergency-signal system that he establishes with Chief Parker of the Smallville Police and the President of the United States.
 As Superboy repeatedly ventures into interstellar space, his super-heroics also bring him fame on other worlds.

 In Smallville, Superboy uses tunnels from the basement of the Kents' house and general store to make quick, concealed exits when Superboy is needed.
 Superboy also maintains a secret lab in the basement of the Kent house, where he builds Superboy and Clark Kent robots to cover for him when he is busy elsewhere or otherwise unavailable.

 Clark's mild-mannered character gives him few friends as a boy, and makes him the target of bullies like Bash Bashford.
-For years, Clark's closest friend is his beautiful red-headed neighbor, Lana Lang.
+For years, Clark's closest friend is his neighbor, Lana Lang.
 Despite their friendship, Lana is also a major nuisance in Clark's life because of her recurring suspicion that Clark is secretly Superboy.
 Through clever use of his super-powers and robot duplicates of himself (in both identities), Clark is always able to avoid the traps Lana sets for him in order to determine the truth.
 For all that Lana's antics annoy Clark, as a teenager, Lana becomes Superboy's main romantic interest, and remains so through his years in high school.

 As Superboy, Kal-El is the first of Earth's superheroes.
 Despite the occasional appearance of heroes like Aquaboy and the Japanese hero Sunburst, Superboy is the only superhero who has a well-known public profile until after he becomes Superman.
 Superboy's solitary status is reduced somewhat when he is reunited with Krypto, infant Kal-El's pet dog on Krypton.
 Krypto joins Superboy in many of his subsequent adventures as his canine partner, and also has many adventures of his own.
 Through his discovery of the Phantom Zone, Superboy later finds out he is not the lone humanoid survivor of Krypton.